 After obtaining a liquor license, the Range opened the Lizard Rodeo Lounge, a welcoming, non-smoking gathering place for locals and visitors alike.
 The Lounge includes a full-service bar and offers a full service-menu as well as live, free entertainment featuring local New Mexico bands.
 Every Thursday is open mike night for all aspiring stars.

-The Range is the brainchild of restaurant impresario Matt DiGregory whose other popular restaurant ventures in the Duke City area include the Standard Diner and Gregorio’s Italian Kitchen.
+The Range is the brainchild of restaurant impresario Matt DiGregory whose other popular restaurant ventures in the Duke City area include the Standard Diner and now defunct and much missed Gregorio’s Italian Kitchen.
 The entrepreneurial restaurateur is a visionary innovator whose restaurant concepts defy local stereotypes.
 His idea to combine fine cooking (such as applying French culinary techniques to the preparation of meatloaf) with comfort food was years before its time.